andrewdavidmackenzie/ringr/README.md

 # ringr
-A home project for using raspberry pi with an old telephone
+A home project for using raspberry pi with an old rotary telephone with a bell ringer